mazaclub/docker-coin-daemons/README.md

-# docker-coinds
+# docker-coin-daemons

-Base image for typical bitcoin-derived coin daemons, provides BDB 4.8 compiled from source
+Base images for typical bitcoin-derived coin daemons, provides BDB 4.8 compiled from official, or mazaclub source

 Each coin is placed in its own branch, as is the base image